 by Dianna Malkowski, Physician Assistant & Nutritionist

-Diagnosis of a neurological disease often brings a heavy emotional burden that includes fear and depression.
-Setting up a support system is an essential part of managing these and other serious health conditions.
+emotional burden that includes fear and depression.
+Setting up a support system

-to make sure your loved one's products aren't mismanaged.
+A step by step guide to make sure your loved one's products aren't mismanaged.

 Because long-term care facilities have a high percentage of residents with some degree of incontinence, it is important to recognize there is a potential for mismanagement of incontinence products and supplies.